 General Director, President & CEO

 Anthony Freud became general director of Lyric Opera of Chicago in October 2011.
-In addition to directing the company's artistic and business operations, he has led in-depth strategic planning and business remodeling processes with the Board of Directors, conceived of and developed the Lyric Unlimited initiative, and is forging important new relationships with a variety of other cultural and community organizations.
-Freud is the fourth general director in Lyric's 66 year history.
-Carol Fox, the company's founding general director (1954-80), was succeeded by Ardis Krainik (1981-97), who in turn was succeeded by William Mason (1997-2011).
+In addition to directing the company’s artistic and business operations, he has led in-depth strategic planning and business remodeling processes with the Board of Directors, conceived of and developed the Lyric Unlimited initiative, and is forging important new relationships with a variety of other cultural and community organizations.
+Freud is the fourth leader in Lyric’s 66-year history.
+Carol Fox, the company’s founding general manager (1954-80), was succeeded by Ardis Krainik as general director (1981-97), who in turn was succeeded by William Mason (1997-2011).

 A native of the United Kingdom, Freud is recognized internationally for his achievements as general director of Lyric Opera of Chicago, and previously of both Houston Grand Opera (2006-11) and Welsh National Opera (1994-2005).
 In all three positions he has been hailed for spearheading important artistic initiatives, impressively reconceiving and strengthening the companies’ business models, and for visionary and groundbreaking community-engagement and learning programs to reach diverse new audiences.